 - Be able to sustain regular operations during the executive director’s absence

 - Demonstrate need for financial assistance to underwrite the executive director’s leave

 The selection committee will evaluate each application with the following considerations:

 - Has the candidate demonstrated outstanding leadership within and beyond the four walls of his/her organization?

-- Is there strong secondary staff in place to take over interim leadership during the executive director’s sabbatical, and are there enough of them to absorb the load?
+- Is there strong senior staff in place to take over interim leadership during the executive director’s sabbatical, and are there enough of them to absorb the load?

-- Is the organization well poised to take advantage of the opportunity—i.e., stable finances; no immediate debt, transition or other issue that would destabilize the organization?
+- Is the organization stable? (i.e., in a healthy financial position; no immediate debt, transition or other issue that would destabilize the organization)